sanjaybasu-waymark/healthcare-ai-book/_chapters/28-causal-inference-in-healthcare-ai.md

 title: "Chapter 28: Causal Inference In Healthcare Ai"
 nav_order: 28
 parent: Chapters
+permalink: /chapters/28-causal-inference-in-healthcare-ai/
 ---

 # Chapter 28: Causal Inference in Healthcare AI

 ## 1. Introduction to Causal Inference in Healthcare AI

 Artificial intelligence (AI) is rapidly transforming the landscape of healthcare, offering unprecedented capabilities in disease prediction, diagnosis, and patient management.
-However, the effective deployment of AI in clinical settings necessitates a clear distinction between **prediction** and **causal inference** [1].
+However, the effective deployment of AI in clinical settings necessitates a clear distinction between **prediction** and **causal inference** <sup>1</sup>.
 While predictive models excel at identifying patterns and forecasting future outcomes based on historical data, they often fall short in explaining the underlying mechanisms or the

-impact of specific interventions [15].
-In healthcare, understanding *why* an outcome occurs and *what* interventions can alter it is paramount for effective clinical decision-making and personalized patient care [2].
+impact of specific interventions <sup>15</sup>.
+In healthcare, understanding *why* an outcome occurs and *what* interventions can alter it is paramount for effective clinical decision-making and personalized patient care <sup>2</sup>.
 This chapter delves into the critical role of causal inference in healthcare AI, exploring its theoretical underpinnings, practical applications, and the challenges associated with its implementation.

 The importance of causal inference in medical decision-making cannot be overstated.
 Clinicians constantly grapple with questions of cause and effect: Does a new drug improve patient outcomes?
 What is the true impact of a lifestyle intervention on disease progression?
 How do different treatment pathways influence long-term health?
 Traditional predictive models, while useful for identifying high-risk patients or forecasting disease trajectories, do not inherently provide answers to these causal questions.
-Conflating prediction with causation can lead to suboptimal or even harmful interventions, as actions based solely on correlations may not address the root causes of health issues [18].
+Conflating prediction with causation can lead to suboptimal or even harmful interventions, as actions based solely on correlations may not address the root causes of health issues <sup>18</sup>.
 Causal inference, by contrast, provides a robust framework for understanding these cause-and-effect relationships, enabling the development of targeted and effective interventions.

 ## 2. Theoretical Foundations of Causal Inference